Cavs Trying to Find Next Kyrie While Hoping They Can Keep the One They Have

 "LeBron looks at him as a little brother," one former Cavs employee says.

 While Irving may take exception to that, Suns guard Eric Bledsoe apparently does not.
-James took part in his wedding this summer, they share James' boyhood friend Rich Paul as an agent and Bledsoe picked up the nickname "mini-LeBron" early in his career.
+James took part in his wedding this summer, they share James' boyhood friend Rich Paul as an agent and Bledsoe picked up the nickname "Mini LeBron" early in his career.
 One league source predicted that Bledsoe and a future first-round pick will be the deal that inspires Cleveland to move Irving.
-The Suns have their own first-round picks for the foreseeable future as well as protected first-round picks from the Miami Heat in 2018 and 2021.
+The Suns have their own first-round picks for the foreseeable future as well as first-round picks from the Miami Heat in 2018 (top-seven protected) and 2021.

 "At the end of the day, that's what I think happens," the source says.